 - 2. Combine the flour, latte mix, baking soda and salt; add to creamed mixture alternately with sour cream.

-- 3. Transfer to three greased 5-3/4-in. x 3-in. x 2-in. loaf pans.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- 3. Transfer to three greased 5-3/4x3x2-in. loaf pans.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to a wire rack to cool completely.